Ballard Robotics

 About Us

-We are a team based in Ballard High School, participating in the First Robotics Competition.
+We are a team based in the Ballard neighborhood of Seattle, participating in the First Robotics Competition.
 Our goal is to empower the next generation with STEM skills.
 We also aim to spread FIRST’s message of gracious professionalism, a general rhetoric of respectful collaboration and treatment among peers.
 Our team of over fifty diverse students works side-by-side with dedicated mentors from industry to learn and apply valuable STEM-based skills in a fun and highly cooperative environment.
 Together, with generous support of our corporate sponsors, we design and build robots that compete at the highest level.
-In 2017, Ballard Viking Robotics won the FIRST Robotics World Championship in Houston.

 What do we in Viking Robotics?